Captain-077/Captain-077/README.md

 - 👨‍💻 A student management App created by me: <a href="https://student-manage-system.vercel.app/">Live link</a>

-- 👨‍💻 All of my projects are available at: <a href="https://nakulsaini-portfolio.vercel.app/">Live link</a>
+- 👨‍💻 Check out my personal portfolio: <a href="https://nakulsaini-portfolio.vercel.app/">Live link</a>

 - 💬 Ask me about **react**

 - 📫 How to reach me **nakuldesigner77@gmail.com**

-- 📄 Know about my experiences [Resume](fdfd)
+- 📄 Know about my experiences <a href="https://nakulsaini-portfolio.vercel.app/static/media/Google%20Doc%20ATS%20NEW.d0bd90904e90028529a1.pdf">Resume</a>

 <h3 align="left">Connect with me:</h3>
 <p align="left">